thomasherstad/thomasherstad/README.md

 ## 👋 Hi, I'm Thomas Herstad

-- I'm a mechanical engineer and software developer
+I'm a mechanical engineer who has been enjoying software development for the last year.
+I'm building useful projects for myself and trying to learn as much as possible along the way.
+Currently I'm learning PostgreSQL with Go and deploying using Docker.

-- I'm currently learning backend development in Go
+I'm on the lookout for a backend web development job at the moment, ideally using golang or python.
+If you're hiring, let's chat!

 <!--
 **thomasherstad/thomasherstad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.